ourapproach/ZNAX/read.md

 ```
 ---
 ## Experiment Variants
-The experiments for both conventional training and cross-domain knowledge transfer can be conducted using `main.py`.
+The experiments for both conventional training and cross-domain knowledge transfer can be conducted using `main.py` or `main_audio_dataset.py`.
 To switch between them, uncomment or modify the appropriate # lines in the code that correspond to each experimental setting.
 Make sure to replace the dataset paths and configurations accordingly when switching between modes.